network-dluong/CCNP-ENCOR/README.md

 ### 1.3 *Differentiate between on-premises and cloud infrastructure deployments*

 ### 1.4 *Explain the working principles of the Cisco SD-WAN solution*
+1.4.a SD-WAN control and data planes elements
+1.4.b Traditional WAN and SD-WAN solutions

+### 1.5 *Explain the working principles of the Cisco SD-Access solution*

 > *[To main page](https://github.com/network-dluong/CCNP-ENCOR/tree/master)*